Avanade/DbEx/README.md

   -so|--schema-order         Database schema name (multiple can be specified in priority order).
   -o|--output                Output directory path.
   -a|--assembly              Assembly containing embedded resources (multiple can be specified in probing order).
+  -p|--param                 Parameter expressed as a 'Name=Value' pair (multiple can be specified).
   -eo|--entry-assembly-only  Use the entry assembly only (ignore all other assemblies).
+  --accept-prompts           Accept prompts; command should _not_ stop and wait for user confirmation (DROP or RESET commands).
 ```

 The [`DbEx.Test.Console`](./tests/DbEx.Test.Console) demonstrates how this can be leveraged.
 The command-line arguments need to be passed through to support the standard options.
 Additional methods exist to specify defaults or change behaviour as required.
 An example [`Program.cs`](./tests/DbEx.Test.Console/Program.cs) is as follows.